MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-esp-sii.md

 4. If you want to run all the possible actions for **SII** processing, clear the **Choose action** check box.
 If you want to run only a specific action, select the **Choose action** check box, and then, in the **Action** field, select the action to run.

 ### Run SII processing in batch mode for automated processing of interoperation with the SII system
+To run SII processing in batch mode for automated processing of interoperation with the SII system, follow these steps:

 1. Go to **Tax** > **Inquiries and reports** > **Electronic messages** > **Electronic message items**.
 2. On the Action Pane, select **Run processing**.
 3. In the dialog box, in the **Processing** field, select **SII**.
 4. If you want to run all the possible actions for **SII** processing, clear the **Choose action** check box.
 If you want to run only a specific action, select the **Choose action** check box, and then, in the **Action** field, select the action to run.
-5. Define the parameters of the batch processing on the **Run in the background** FastTab of the **Run processing** dialog box.
+5. Define the parameters of the batch processing on the **Run in the background** FastTab in the the **Run processing** dialog box.
 For more information about batch processing, see [Batch processing overview](../../fin-ops-core/dev-itpro/sysadmin/batch-processing-overview.md).

 ### Exclude an invoice from reporting to the SII system